CompPhysics/AdvancedMachineLearning/README.md

 - The own data path.
 Some of you may have data you wish to analyze with different deep learning methods

-- The Bayesian ML path is not covered by the present lecture material and leads normally to independent self-study work.
+- The Bayesian ML path is not covered by the present lecture material.
+It is  normally based on independent work.